 Definition 3.2.
-A triangulation $\mathcal{T}$ is orientable if it is possible to choose an orientation for each $\Delta_i$ so that all the $g_j$ 's are orientation-reversing (c.f. also [17, Definition 4.2]).
+A triangulation \mathcal{T} is orientable if it is possible to choose an orientation for each Δ_i so that all the g_j 's are orientation-reversing (cf. also [17, Definition 4.2]).

 Definition 3.3.
-A 4-dimensional triangulation $\mathcal{T}$ is 6-valent if all cycles of 2-faces in $\mathcal{T}$ have length exactly 6.
+A 4-dimensional triangulation \mathcal{T} is 6-valent if all cycles of 2-faces in \mathcal{T} have length exactly 6.

-With each cycle c of 2-faces in $\mathcal{T}$ there is a naturally associated return map $r_c$ from a 2-simplex to itself.
-In order to obtain it, one has to follow the simplicial pairings from one 4-simplex to the following one, until the cycle closes up.
+With each cycle c of 2-faces in \mathcal{T} there is a naturally associated return map r_c from a 2-simplex to itself.
+In order to obtain it, one has to follow the simplicial pairings from one 4-simplex to the next one until the cycle closes up.

-Our proof will make essential use of the following fact.
+Our proof will make essential use of the fact stated below.